 For the person who suffers from it, depression can feel like unrelenting darkness.
-For others, depression can be hidden, as the symptoms manifest themselves through a range of behaviors, physical or emotional, rather than through an inability to feel joy.
+For others, depression can be hidden, as the symptoms manifest themselves through a range of physical or emotional behaviors rather than an inability to feel joy.

 But regardless of who it affects, depression is a severe illness that can have lasting effects on a person’s relationships and career.

-Depression is treatable, and many people experience a full recovery, but it takes a lot of support, time, and a commitment to overcoming the condition.
+Depression is treatable, and many people experience a full recovery, but it takes a lot of support, time, and a commitment to overcome the condition.

 Despite its severity, depression is still misunderstood.
 Many people incorrectly believe that depression is caused solely by sadness and that it’s a temporary condition — like sadness after losing a loved one or sadness after the death of a pet.

 While sadness after loss is natural — and, in fact, an essential part of the grieving process — depression is an illness that afflicts millions of people each year.